Other

 Key items (8)

-- [26-603] CC - ACTION ITEM: (1) Consideration of a Series of Community Screening Events/Activations Related to the 2026 World Cup; (2) Update on the City’s 2028 Olympics Planning Efforts; and (3) Direction to the City Manager as Deemed Appropriate. — Culver City, 2026-03-16 · Represents an emerging major-event planning thread—World Cup 2026 screenings and Olympics 2028 preparations—distinguishing Culver City from peers and signaling future spending commitments
+- [26-603] CC - ACTION ITEM: (1) Consideration of a Series of Community Screening Events/Activations Related to the 2026 World Cup; (2) Update on the City’s 2028 Olympics Planning Efforts; and (3) Direction to the City Manager as Deemed Appropriate. — Culver City, 2026-03-16 · Only item in the dataset directly addressing 2026 FIFA World Cup activations and 2028 Olympic planning, marking a newly visible mega-event preparation thread for the region.

-- [25] Recommendation to request City Attorney draft a resolution calling for federal immigration accountability, expressing support for the impeachment or removal of the Secretary of the Department of Homeland Security, urging an end to federal policies and enforcement operations that subject local communities to violence and harm, and affirming the City's commitment to protecting civil rights, community trust, and the dignity of all residents; and Upon adoption, direct City Manager to take all necessary administrative actions to transmit copies of this resolution to members of the California Congressional delegation, California's Federal Senators, and other appropriate federal, state, and local entities, in recognition of the need for collaborative policy reform that protects civil rights, upholds public safety and community policing principles, and the dignity of all members of our communities. — Long Beach, 2026-02-03 · Unusual council-level resolution calling for federal immigration accountability; illustrates Long Beach's active social equity posture distinct from other cities in the dataset
+- [25] Recommendation to request City Attorney draft a resolution calling for federal immigration accountability, expressing support for the impeachment or removal of the Secretary of the Department of Homeland Security, urging an end to federal policies and enforcement operations that subject local communities to violence and harm, and affirming the City's commitment to protecting civil rights, community trust, and the dignity of all residents; and Upon adoption, direct City Manager to take all necessary administrative actions to transmit copies of this resolution to members of the California Congressional delegation, California's Federal Senators, and other appropriate federal, state, and local entities, in recognition of the need for collaborative policy reform that protects civil rights, upholds public safety and community policing principles, and the dignity of all members of our communities. — Long Beach, 2026-02-03 · One of the few items in the dataset engaging federal policy directly — a resolution calling for immigration accountability and civil rights protections — distinguishing Long Beach's legislative posture from other cities.

 - We compare shares of council attention (% of substantive items), not raw counts, so a small city and a large one compare fairly.
 Procedural boilerplate (minutes, warrants, proclamations, appointments, presentations) is stripped first.